Alexandra Perry (she/her) - Producer, Teaching Artist

 Zachary Sweet (he/him) - Teaching Artist, Producer

-Zachary is a biracial artist dedicated to empowering his BIPOC students to let their creativity shine, especially within his own neighborhood.
-Known for his unique blend of monsters, creeps, and anxiety-filled characters, Zachary’s paintings and illustrations bring a whimsical twist to dark, macabre themes.
-His work balances playfulness with satire, capturing the madness of the human condition.
-Passionate about storytelling, Zachary believes every student has a story to tell and is honored to help them find their voice.
+Zachary is a biracial artist dedicated to helping BIPOC students unleash their creativity, especially in his own community.
+Known for his blend of monsters, creeps, and anxiety-filled characters, his art adds a whimsical twist to dark, macabre themes.
+With a passion for storytelling, he empowers students to find and share their unique voices.